craftercms/docs/source/by-role/system-admin/security/configure-engine-security.rst

 Configure Studio for Headers Based Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Configuring Studio for headers based authentication is very simple: in your Authoring installation, go to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` and add the following lines to :ref:`studio-config-override.yaml <newIa-studio-configuration-files>` (of course, make any appropriate configuration changes according to your system):
+Configuring Studio for headers based authentication is very simple: in your Authoring installation, go to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` and add the following lines to :ref:`studio-config-override.yaml <studio-configuration-files>` (of course, make any appropriate configuration changes according to your system):

 .. code-block:: properties
     :linenos: